Colposcopy – Glengarry Private Hospital, Perth

 You may or may not need treatment based on your colposcopy and test results.
 Dr Sillender will recommend the right treatment for you.
 Definitive treatments are often arranged within 1-3 weeks of your colposcopy, at Glengarry Private Hospital after we’ve seen your results.

-Commonly used management plans include: observation with more regular PAP smears; having another colposcopy; or removing all the abnormal cells with a LLETZ.
+Commonly used management plans include: observation with more regular smears; having another colposcopy; or removing all the abnormal cells with a LLETZ.
 Most treatments can be done awake, but general anaesthesia is available.

 If you have a polyp on the cervix this may be removed on this first visit, with your consent.